What is it?

 You may hear about it with other names.
 Pronounced /ˈsaksəfəʊn/, from the combination of its inventor’s name and the Latin meaning “Sound of sax” and called Saxofón in Spanish and Saxofone in Portuguese.

 The instrument it’s from the Wind family meaning the sound comes by blowing air in a mouthpiece into a tube(resonator), but it’s also from the brass category for its material and origin.

 The types of saxophone are determined by range meaning they reach different notes:

 This can be confusing, just know that the most common variant is the tenor and alto.

-In terms of materials the option is brass with a lacquer of gold or silver or just colored paint that looks like lacquer.
-The lacquer has no effect in sound (our article here) but it does in price.
+In terms of materials, the option is brass with a lacquer of gold or silver or just colored paint that looks like lacquer.
+The lacquer has no effect on the sound (our article here) but it does at price.

 Before you buy